pgtipping/apt-affordability-checkerFE/memory-bank/progress.md

 - ✅ Implemented error handling and user feedback for geocoding and rent estimate failures (FormContext.js, RentEstimateInput.js)
 - ✅ Completed security audit: MAPBOX_API_KEY and RENTCAST_API_KEY confirmed not exposed to client code
 - ✅ Comprehensive form validation implemented for all user inputs (required fields, numeric ranges, logical constraints, cross-field checks).
 All validation errors are now clearly surfaced to users in a mobile-responsive, accessible manner.
+- ✅ Enhanced results visualization in RentEstimateView.js: ARIA labels, axis labels, data source/confidence, improved color contrast, and clarity.
+All results components are now more mobile responsive and accessible.

 ## Working Features